-Russell Beck Speaks at Strafford Seminar on Noncompete Regulation
+Russell Beck To Speak at Strafford Seminar on Trade Secrets and Noncompete Regulation

 A full program for the presentation is available here.

-For up-to-the-minute analysis of legal issues concerning trade secrets and noncompete agreements in Massachusetts and across the United States, read Russell Beck’s blog, Fair Competition Law.
+For up-to-the-minute analysis of legal issues concerning noncompete agreements in Massachusetts and across the United States, read Russell Beck’s blog, Fair Competition Law.

 The Wall Street Journal featured Beck Reed Riden LLP’s noncompete agreement experience.
 In 2016, the White House issued a report entitled, “Non-Compete Agreements: Analysis of the Usage, Potential Issues, and State Responses,” relying in part on Beck Reed Riden LLP’s research and analysis, including its 50 State Noncompete Survey.